woojiahao/aoc-19/day-4/README.md

 - 123789 does not meet these criteria (no double).

 How many different passwords within the range given in your puzzle input meet these criteria?

+## Part 2
+An Elf just remembered one more important detail: the two adjacent matching digits are not part of a larger group of matching digits.

+Given this additional criterion, but still ignoring the range rule, the following are now true:

+- 112233 meets these criteria because the digits never decrease and all repeated digits are exactly two digits long.
+- 123444 no longer meets the criteria (the repeated 44 is part of a larger group of 444).
+- 111122 meets the criteria (even though 1 is repeated more than twice, it still contains a double 22).

+How many different passwords within the range given in your puzzle input meet all of the criteria?